StockNews.com Initiates Coverage on American Shared Hospital Services (NYSEAMERICAN:AMS)

-Equities research analysts at StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research report issued on Wednesday.
-The firm set a “hold” rating on the stock.
+Equities research analysts at StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note issued to investors on Tuesday.
+The brokerage set a “hold” rating on the stock.

 American Shared Hospital Services Price Performance

-A number of large investors have recently bought and sold shares of the business.
-CI Private Wealth LLC purchased a new position in American Shared Hospital Services during the fourth quarter valued at $470,000.
-Renaissance Technologies LLC increased its stake in shares of American Shared Hospital Services by 34.6% during the fourth quarter.
-Renaissance Technologies LLC now owns 26,000 shares of the company’s stock worth $76,000 after purchasing an additional 6,679 shares in the last quarter.
-Dimensional Fund Advisors LP raised its position in shares of American Shared Hospital Services by 3.9% during the 4th quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+CI Private Wealth LLC bought a new position in American Shared Hospital Services in the fourth quarter worth $470,000.
+Renaissance Technologies LLC boosted its position in shares of American Shared Hospital Services by 34.6% during the fourth quarter.
+Renaissance Technologies LLC now owns 26,000 shares of the company’s stock valued at $76,000 after buying an additional 6,679 shares during the last quarter.
+Dimensional Fund Advisors LP boosted its position in American Shared Hospital Services by 3.9% in the fourth quarter.
 Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after purchasing an additional 5,899 shares during the last quarter.
-Finally, Canton Hathaway LLC lifted its stake in American Shared Hospital Services by 100.0% in the 4th quarter.
-Canton Hathaway LLC now owns 20,000 shares of the company’s stock valued at $59,000 after buying an additional 10,000 shares in the last quarter.
-Institutional investors and hedge funds own 13.25% of the company’s stock.
+Finally, Canton Hathaway LLC boosted its position in American Shared Hospital Services by 100.0% in the fourth quarter.
+Canton Hathaway LLC now owns 20,000 shares of the company’s stock worth $59,000 after purchasing an additional 10,000 shares during the last quarter.
+Institutional investors own 13.25% of the company’s stock.

 American Shared Hospital Services Company Profile